-In this paper, we have defined and studied cADFs, which generalize ADFs and allow for indeterminism, over- and underspecfications.
-Semantics for cADFs are defined in terms of a Γ -function mapping four-valued interpretations to sets of four-valued interpretations.
+In this paper, we have defined and studied cADFs, which generalize ADFs and allow for indeterminism, over- and underspecifications.
+Semantics for cADFs are defined in terms of a Γ-function mapping four-valued interpretations to sets of four-valued interpretations.
 There remains still a lot of work to be done on cADFs.
-As a first next step, there are still some semantics that need to be generalized form ADFs to cADFs, in particular the stable semantics.
+As a first next step, there are still some semantics that need to be generalized from ADFs to cADFs, in particular the stable semantics.
 Thereafter, we plan to study the computational complexity and realizability (in the style of (Pührer 2020)) of cADFs.
-On the basis of these steps, we will then have a clear view of which formalisms can be captured by cADFs.
-Among the most interesting candidates for such representational results, we have our eyes on disjunctive and propositional logic programming (Minker and Seipel 2002; Ferraris 2005) and logics for nonmonotonic conditionals (Kraus, Lehmann, and Magidor 1990).
+On the basis of these steps, we will then have a clear view of which formalisms can be captured by cADFs, e.g. disjunctive and propositional logic programming (Minker and Seipel 2002; Ferraris 2005) and logics for nonmonotonic conditionals (Kraus, Lehmann, and Magidor 1990).